goge-engine/goge-info/README.md

 # Goge Info
-A simple Python script to turn your game infomation from Json to Go file.
+It is a simple Python script to turn your game infomation from Json to Go file.

 documents:
 - [English](./doc/en/README.md)